IamKay/100DaysOfCode/README.md

 * Day 32
   > Today PHP took most of the time.
 Rest (whatever of it) was spent watching JS vids.
 There are a lot of good creators on Youtube for that.
 So, same thing for a number of days.
 And probably for some more days as well.

+* Day 33
+  > More JS vids.
+This time i aimes for the more complex topics like async.
+There is a great video that i liked [here](https://www.youtube.com/watch?v=SrNQS8J67zc).
+I found Shelley Vohr to be very cute (i know, obvious).
+She looks my age and she is working at Github.
+Wish i knew the secret.
+Did some offline work too.
+Its a private repo so cant post a link.